 Lastly, it is important to recognize that youth can also be victimized by violence as a result of bullying or other destructive relationships.
 For instance, domestic violence is not limited to just the individuals in relationships; it can also involve real or potential rivals, friends, or family members of youth in relationships.
 Thus the support and programs offered by MPD do not just focus on gang conflict and violent crime.
 Mediation services are available for any interpersonal conflict.
-The SROs also receive training on issues related to youth dating violence (as well as working with youth who may witness domestic violence in the home).
-In addition, DCPS, the Mayor's Office of Gay, Lesbian, Bisexual and Transgender Affairs, MPD, and others have collaborated to develop an improved centralized response to bullying and harassment in schools.
-This system includes posters and flyers that provide students with specific information on how to report bullying and harassment, including confidential reporting.
+The SROs also receive and provide training on issues related to youth dating violence (as well as working with youth who may witness domestic violence in the home).